gdarko/wp-vimeo-videos/readme.txt

 * Download the plugin from the WordPress.org repository
 * Go to your WordPress Dashboard, navigate to Plugins > Add Plugin and upload the zip file you downloaded.
-* Assuming you installed the plugin successfully, you can continue using the plugin by navigating to Media > Vimeo
+* Setup your pereferences and API credentials from Settings > Vimeo
+* Upload videos from Media > Vimeo or the editor

 = Plugin Configuration =

 * Go to <a target="_blank" href="https://developer.vimeo.com/">Vimeo Developer Portal</a> sign up and "Create App"
 * Navigate to My Apps in developer portal, click the app you created
-* You need to obtain the following keys and save them in the "Settings" page:
+* You need to obtain the following keys and save them in the "Settings > Vimeo" page:
 * Client ID: Copy the code from "Client Identifier"
 * Client Secret: Copy the code that is shown in the "Client Secrets" area
 * Access Token: Click "Generate an access token", select "Authenticated" and select the following scopes: "Public, Private, Edit, Upload, Delete, Create, Interact, Video Files"